Venice in 3 Days: tips, what to see, and much more

 Enter the Doge's Palace

-The Doge's Palace was first a fortified castle and then, after suffering a fire, it was used as a fortress and even as a prison.
-Today, it is one of the most important buildings in Venice as it not only represents Gothic and Renaissance architecture, but also contains works by Tizziano and Tintoretto worth seeing.
+The Doge's Palace is one of the most famous places in the whole city.
+It was first a fortified castle and, after suffering a fire, it was used as a fortress and even as a prison.

-Admission to the Doge's Palace is usually around 25€, although there are numerous discounts for seniors, students and children.
-I recommend booking your ticket to the Doge's Palace to secure your place and make sure you make the most of the 3 days you are in Venice.
+The entrance fee to the Doge's Palace is usually around 30€.
+I recommend you book your entrance to the Doge's Palace online in advance in order to secure your place and make the most of the 3 days you are in Venice.

 Cross the Bridge of Sighs

-The Bridge of Sighs was the access that crossed one of the canals and linked the Doge's Palace with the prison.
 Today it has become a tourist landmark and you may find it full of people taking pictures from the gondolas.
-However, if you enter the interior of the Doge's Palace you will be able to walk through the center and appreciate even the smallest details.
+However, if you enter the interior of the Doge's Palace you can walk through the center and appreciate even the smallest details.

 St. Mark's Square

-Recharge with a coffee in Florian
+Recharge your batteries with a coffee at Florian's

 If your pocket and your curiosity allow it, there is nothing like a good ristretto to recharge your batteries at mid-morning and continue with the exciting visit to the center of Venice.